Specialist programs

 The Arts

-We offer a strong and comprehensive Arts program featuring Visual Arts, Music, Dance, Drama and Media Arts.
+We offer a strong and comprehensive Arts program that includes Visual Arts, Music, Dance, Drama and Media Arts.

-Through The Arts, students develop their creative and expressive abilities, exploring perspectives of self and others while communicating ideas and emotions.
-Our program aims to nurture identity and belonging while fostering creative thinking, curiosity and sparking imagination.
+Through The Arts, students develop their creative and expressive skills, exploring their own perspectives and those of others while communicating ideas and emotions.
+Our program aims to nurture identity and a sense of belonging, while fostering creative thinking, curiosity and sparking imagination.

-- Art club at break times working on student’s own projects
+- rt club during break times, where students work on their own projects

-- School choir, with opportunities to perform in the Festival of Music
+- School choir, with opportunities to perform at the Festival of Music

-- Regular assembly sharing, performances and an end-of-year performance (every 2 years).
+- Regular assembly performances and sharing and an end-of-year performance (every 2 years).

 Health and Physical Education

-External sporting coaches from a variety of sports, support the current program during PE lessons, which continue to build upon specialised skills.
+External coaches from various sports support our PE lessons, helping students build specialised skills.

 Science

-At Elizabeth South Primary School we think scientifically to empower us to notice, explore and understand our world, appreciating how systems are connected.
+At Elizabeth South Primary School, we think scientifically to notice, explore, and understand our world, recognising how systems are connected.

-We engage with evidence, celebrating curiosity and creativity to contribute to a sustainable future.
+We engage with evidence, celebrating curiosity and creativity to help build a sustainable future.

 Kitchen Garden

-Our amazing kitchen garden space has been going strong for over 10 years.
+Our wonderful kitchen garden has been thriving for over 10 years.

-Students use the produce from the garden and chickens to create delicious meals in cooking classes, developing lifelong practical skills, appreciation for seasonal fresh produce and a positive, confident and healthy relationship with food.
+Students use produce from the garden and eggs from our chickens to create delicious meals in cooking classes.
+This helps them develop practical skills, appreciate seasonal fresh food, and build a positive, confident and healthy relationship with food.

 - plant seeds